 - Calmness under pressure

-- Trust in preparation
+- Trust in your preparation

 Confidence Comes From Preparation

 The strongest source of confidence is preparation.
+You build it through:

 - Consistent training